zakur0-Sit/AI-Stock-Predictions/README.md

 <img width="1211" height="651" alt="Screenshot_20251207_013605-1" src="https://github.com/user-attachments/assets/51f15ea3-3331-4cb6-a3d1-f88a03965d3d" />

-## ℹ️ About

-This project demonstrates a full-stack approach combining a simple frontend with a Node.js backend that securely interacts with OpenAI's API.
-It allows users to quickly get AI-generated trading advice for multiple stocks without exposing the API key in the frontend.

 ## 🚀 Features

 - **Add stock tickers**: Enter 3-letter or longer stock symbols (e.g., TSLA, AAPL) to include them in your report.